Contact Us for a Free Consultation (213) 542-0979

 • false allegation.

 So, your first move is to get to an attorney.
-You definitely don't want to answer any questions from any of the authorities, whether they be local police, FBI, Homeland Security – whatever the case may be– no questions.
+You don't want to answer any questions from any of the authorities, whether local police, FBI, Homeland Security – whatever the case may be– no questions.

-Get to your attorney and give your attorney a full and honest account of what happened, what your involvement was and let the attorney do the talking for you.
+Get to your attorney, give your attorney a full and honest account of what happened and what your involvement was, and let the attorney do the talking for you.

 If you want the best, you've come to the right place.
 You've taken the first step.
-Now take the next step — pick up the phone, make the call.
+Take the next step — pick up the phone and make the call.
 Ask for a meeting with Ron Hedding.
-I stand at the ready to help you.
+I stand ready to help you.

 Menu